wp-plugins/revisr/readme.txt

 * If the repository was cloned from a remote, Revisr will attempt to use the settings stored in Git.

 = Notes =
-Please verify that database backups are working before attempting to revert the database.
+Please verify that database backups are working before attempting to revert the database, especially if using Revisr on a production website.
+You can do this by checking the repository for "revisr_db_backup.sql" after taking a backup.

 It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 == Frequently Asked Questions ==

+= How do the database backups/restores work? =
+Every time you make a commit and check the box for "Backup database?", Revisr will take a mysqldump of the current database and commit it to the repository.
+Each backup overwrites the previous, since with Git we can revert to any previous version.

+When you select "Restore Database" from the commits screen, Revisr will backup the current database, checkout the old database with the associated commit, and import the raw .SQL file.
+Note: if you attempt to revert the database for a branch other than the one you have checked out, the other branch will be checked out beforehand.

 = Why are my commits timing out? =
 This is likely an authentication issue.
 You can fix this by configuring your SSH keys or using the HTTPS authentication option on the settings page.